 It was 8:07 in the morning when residents of Hawaii received that message.
 Those without cellphones saw a television broadcast warning them to seek immediate shelter.

 Not all were home during the alert.
-Many were at college data-classes, work, or on their way to an event.
-Some ran into nearby buildings and college data-classrooms.
+Many were at college data-data-classes, work, or on their way to an event.
+Some ran into nearby buildings and college data-data-classrooms.
 Those on roads pulled over anywhere they could, desperately attempting to reach safety.

 For 38 agonizing minutes, residents panicked as they attempted to contact their loved ones.
 Those with loved ones on the mainland sent terrified messages, explaining the situation.